-Another measles warning: Passengers of Jetstar flight from Melbourne on Monday impacted
+Measles warning: Canterbury infant without MMR vaccine contracted disease

+"It's important to make sure you're immunised two weeks before travelling.
+It takes up to two weeks for your immunity to develop.

+"If you are unwell, telephone your General Practice team and explain the symptoms.
+It is now more important than ever that people who are unwell do not travel."

-Jetstar customers who flew from Melbourne to Auckland on the night of September 9 be warned, one passenger from the flight has measles.
+Meanwhile, a warning was issued for Jetstar customers who flew from Melbourne to Auckland on Monday after it was confirmed a passenger had measles.

-The number of infected measles cases in Auckland had reached 1238, as of 11.45am today Auckland Regional Public Health Service (ARPHS) reported.
+They were not aware they were infected when they boarded the flight.

 READ MORE: